Naked Came the Stranger: Hoax

 Mike McGrady was convinced that popular American literary culture had become so base—with the best-seller lists dominated by the likes of Harold Robbins and Jacqueline Susann—that any book could succeed if enough sex was thrown in.
 To test his theory, in 1966 McGrady recruited a team of Newsday colleagues (according to Andreas Schroder, nineteen men and five women) to collaborate on a sexually explicit novel with no literary or social value whatsoever.
 McGrady co-edited the project with Harvey Aronson.
 Among the other collaborators were well-known writers including 1965 Pulitzer Prize winner Gene Goltz, 1970 Pulitzer Prize winner Robert W. Greene, and journalist Marilyn Berger.

 The group wrote the book as a deliberately inconsistent hodge-podge, with each chapter written by a different author.
 Some of the chapters had to be exactingly edited, because they were judged as originally too well written.

 The book was submitted for publication under the pseudonym "Penelope Ashe"; the fictional author was portrayed by McGrady's sister-in-law Billie Young for photographs and meetings with publishers.
 The back of the first print run's dust jacket features a black-and-white picture of a fully clothed Young with her pet Afghan Hound and the accompanying caption: "PENELOPE ASHE is a demure Long Island housewife...."

 Lyle Stuart was an independent publisher then known for controversial books, many with sexual content.
 According to Stuart, he had appropriated the cover photo (a kneeling nude woman with very long hair down her back, photographed from behind) from a Hungarian nudist magazine.
 Both the model and photographer later demanded and received payment for their work.

 Synopsis

 Gillian and William Blake are the hosts of a popular New York City breakfast radio chat show, The Billy & Gilly Show, where they play the perfect couple.
 When Gillian finds out that her husband is having an affair, she decides to cheat on him with a variety of men from their Long Island neighborhood.
 Most of the book is taken up by vignettes describing Gilly's adventures with a variety of men, from a progressive rabbi to a mobster.

-The first chapter introduces the Blakes and the book's plot, with the thirteen subsequent ones titled and about the characters seduced by Gillian (actual writers in parentheses).
+The first chapter introduces the Blakes and the book's plot, with the thirteen subsequent chapters titled and about the characters seduced by Gillian (actual writers in parentheses).